 This article passes no moral judgment on Mike Carrozzo’s past, but it doesn’t sugarcoat it either.
-He had proven, established connections to the Chicago Outfit, Capone, and to questionable use of union funds.
+He had proven, established connections to Al Capone, and had used union funds like a personal wallet.
 That was his work life.
-In his personal life, he seemed to be affable and generous.
-Because of the territory covered, I’ve split this into two parts: one covering Carrozzo’s life and reputation to around 1940; the next will detail his untimely death and an exploration of his racing stable.
+In his personal life, he was affable and generous.
+Because of the territory covered, I’ve split this into two parts: one covering Carrozzo’s life and reputation to around 1940; the next article will detail his untimely death and an exploration of his racing stable.
 It’s a lot to cover.

 Even eighty years after its construction, the horse barn on the corner of Ainsworth and County Line roads in Hobart, Indiana, still impresses.
 The white paint is still a brilliant white, and the masonry of the stables looks as sturdy as stone.
 Considering the mountain of questionable funds used to build the barn, its costly quality shouldn’t surprise.